rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

     place for their child
 -   what you need them to do (such as on drop off and collection)

-A model letter will be available shortly on preparing for the wider opening of schools from 1 June, which you can use if useful and adapt as you wish.

 You may also want to consider senior leaders calling parents in eligible groups to discuss with them directly, where this is feasible.

 [10. ]{.number} Managing pupil and staff wellbeing and mental health
 --------------------------------------------------------------------

-The coronavirus outbreak may have caused significant mental health or wellbeing difficulties for some children.
+The coronavirus (COVID-19) outbreak may have caused significant mental health or wellbeing difficulties for some children.
 It is important to recognise that while ‘getting back to normal’ is important and will be reassuring for many, school staff will need to consider how to support:

 -   individual children who have found the long period at home hard to manage